devudit/store_payex/README.md

 # Payex Module For Expresso Store
-A Payex payment gateway module for expresso store( Omnipay ) Expression engine 2
+A Payex payment gateway extension for expresso store( Omnipay ) Expression engine 2

-# Installation
+## Installation
-1:- Download and keep directory inside /system/expressionengine/third_party 2:- Enable it from backend
+* Download and keep directory inside /system/expressionengine/third_party
+* Enable it from backend
+* Go to Store > Settings > Payment Method and enable payex
+* After enabling it put your Payex account number and Encryption key there
+* And you are ready to go

+## Backend Screen